 - Technical project manager – supporting the project manager.

-- Analyst – designing processes and specifying requirements and use cases.
+- Business analyst – designing processes and specifying requirements and use cases.

 - Developer – more specifically leading a team of developers.